Maryland vs. Rutgers NCAA Football Odds, Plays and Insights | November 27, 2021

 Rutgers Stats and Trends

-- Rutgers has played 11 games, with five wins against the spread.
+- Rutgers has five wins against the spread in 11 games this season.

-- The Scarlet Knights have covered the spread twice this season when underdogs by 1.5 points or more (in six chances).
+- The Scarlet Knights have covered the spread twice this year when underdogs by 1.5 points or more (in six chances).

 - Rutgers' games this season have gone over the total in three out of 10 opportunities (30%).

-- Rutgers is 2-0 against the spread and 3-0 overall in games when it records more than 33.9 points.
+- Rutgers is 2-0 against the spread and 3-0 overall when the team records more than 33.9 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.